 Authorship snippets have a greater positive impact on CTR’s for specialty lawyer searches than video snippets.
 Video snippets have a greater positive impact on CTR’s for specialty lawyer searches than having no media snippet, but less of a positive impact than authorship snippets.

-Invesp’s research indicates that video has the greatest impact on e-commerce stores when retailers included videos of their staff using and demonstrating products.
+Invesp’s research indicates that video had the most significant impact on e-commerce stores when retailers included videos of their staff demonstrating the use of products.
 The conversion uplift from such videos averaged 17%.

 People view or scan pages in a “Z pattern.”
 There are two important areas on a web page above the fold (highlighted in red in the image below):

-• The upper left corner on the page
+- The upper left corner of the page

-• The lower right corner on the page
+- The lower right corner of the page

 Alternatively, when reading pages, people use an “F pattern.”
 Usability expert, Jacob Nielsen, published a study showing the “F pattern”:

 - Use the top section of the page for your value proposition using a strong headline.
 Use the left side of the page for navigation.